Year-riddle

 Faroese stamp visualising the year-riddle.

 The year-riddle is one of the most widespread, and apparently most ancient, international riddle-types in Eurasia.
 This type of riddle is first attested in Vedic tradition thought to originate in the second millennium BCE.

 Research

 Studies have surveyed the exceptionally wide attestation of this riddle type.
-The riddle is conventionally thought to been eastern in origin, though this may simply reflect the early date of writing in the east.
+The riddle is conventionally thought to be eastern in origin, though this may simply reflect the early date of writing in the east.
 A variety of guiding metaphors appear in the Year-riddle, and it can be helpful to analyse its variants on these lines.
 It has been argued that 'versions usually express the conventional tropes of a given culture or society and indicate regional sources'.

 Year-riddles are numbered 984, 1037 and 1038 in Archer Taylor's English Riddles from Oral Tradition.
 As a folktale motif, the riddle is motif H721 in the classificatory system established by Stith Thompson's Motif-Index of Folk-Literature.